poudel-bibek/poudel-bibek.github.io/content/posts/publications/index.md

 <!--
 I have published my work in conferences such as ITSC and GECCO. -->

-My current research focuses on applications of Reinforcement Learning in multi-agent Autonomous systems.
+My current research focuses on applications of Reinforcement Learning in multi-agent autonomous systems.

 -------------------